Have you ever wondered how to make laminated bookmarks? It's relatively easy especially if you have all the right equipment.

 - Scissors and hole punch

 Once you have something together, insert your project into a laminating pouch.
-Then heat up your scotch laminator so we can move onto the next step.
+Then heat up your scotch machine so we can move onto the next step.

 Laminate Your Project

-When the blue light turns on your laminator is heated and ready to use.
-If you have never used one of these before I would recommend doing a test sheet first.
+When the blue light turns on the device is heated and ready to go.
+If you have never used one of these before I would recommend first doing a test sheet.
 This will give you an idea of how the machine works.

-Load from the top and the protective sleeve will slowly move through the machine and come out from the bottom front.
-They will be warm so allow them to cool for just a couple of minutes.
+Insert your bookmark into the protective sleeve and load into the machine from the top and watch it slowly move through the device.
+It will come out from the bottom front and will need and will need to cool for a couple minutes.

 Trim Your Bookmarks